jbruce12000/kiln-controller/README.md

 Run the [autotuner](https://github.com/jbruce12000/kiln-controller/blob/main/docs/ziegler_tuning.md).
 It will heat your kiln to 400F, pass that, and then once it cools back down to 400F, it will calculate PID values which you must copy into config.py.
 No tuning is perfect across a wide temperature range.
 Here is a [PID Tuning Guide](https://github.com/jbruce12000/kiln-controller/blob/main/docs/pid_tuning.md) if you end up having to manually tune.

-There is a state view that can help with tuning.
-It shows the P,I, and D parameters over time plus allows for a csv dump of data collected.
+There is a Details tab that can help with tuning.
+It shows the P, I, and D parameters over time plus allows for a csv dump of data collected.
 It also shows lots of other details that might help with troubleshooting issues.
-Go to /state.
+Go to http://127.0.0.1:9099/#details.

 ## Usage